jackson0143/movie-app/README.md

 # movie-app
-An app with the MERN stack to book movies
+This app is a movie application that allows users to manage and book films that are currently showing in cinemas near them, much like popular cinema websites currently.